The digestive system is a collection of organs that work together to digest and absorb food.

 The continuous presence of food stimulates secondary peristaltic waves in a craniocaudal direction.

 These waves, along with the action of gravity, move the bolus toward the lower esophageal sphincter at a speed of four centimeters per second.

-Once the bolus enters the stomach, there is a regulated release of a variety of enzymes that facilitate chemical digestion.
+Once the bolus enters the stomach, there is a regulated release of various enzymes that facilitate chemical digestion.

-Some of these enzymes also stimulate the accessory digestive organs to release their enzymes to aid digestion.
+Some enzymes also stimulate the accessory digestive organs to release their enzymes to aid digestion.

-The stomach can be functionally divided into proximal and distal motor pumps, which store food content and pump chyme along the duct, respectively.
+The stomach can be functionally divided into proximal and distal motor pumps, which store food content and pump chyme along the duct.
 Portions of chyme are passed to the pylorus and small intestine.

 Once the chyme has entered the first part of the duodenum, it activates the neurohormonal axis that promotes the release of bile (from the liver and gallbladder) and other enzymes from the pancreas.